Coboundaries and eigenvalues of finitary S-adic systems: The constant-length -adic case

 The following definition of height in the $S$-adic case is a generalisation of Definition \ref{def:height-substitution}.
-It is motivated by the close relation between eigenvalues and height. \begin{definition}[$S$-adic height] Let $\boldsymbol{\sigma} = (\sigma_n)_{n\ge0}$ be a finitary, primitive, constant-length directive sequence on $\mathcal A$, with length sequence $(q_n)_{n\geq 0}$, where $q_n\geq 2$ for all $n\geq 2$.
+Recall the discussion there, of the relationship between the height of a constant length substitution, and the existence of a nontrivial coboundary.
+The following is motivated by the close relation between eigenvalues and height. \begin{definition}[$S$-adic height] Let $\boldsymbol{\sigma} = (\sigma_n)_{n\ge0}$ be a finitary, straight, aperiodic, recognizable, constant-length directive sequence on $\mathcal A$, with length sequence $(q_n)_{n\geq 0}$, where $q_n\geq 2$ for all $n\geq 2$.
 Suppose that $\boldsymbol \sigma$ has a fully essential word of length two.
-Then by Theorem \ref{cor:fully-essential-constant-coboundarybis}, if either $\boldsymbol{\sigma} = (\sigma_n)_{n\ge0}$ is prefix-straight and one-sided recognizable, or straight and recognizable, then
+Then, by Theorem \ref{cor:fully-essential-constant-coboundarybis},

 is finite.
 We call $\tilde h$ the {\em height} of ${\boldsymbol \sigma}$. \end{definition}

 As in the case of constant-length substitutions, the factors of $\tilde h$ define the set of eigenvalues of $(X_{\boldsymbol \sigma},T)$ not determined by the sequence of lengths $(q_n)$ (as expressed in Theorem \ref{cor:fully-essential-constant-coboundarybis}).